-At Key Stage 4, students complete a full GCSE qualification in Geography, with examinations taking place at the end of Year 11; students are also required to take part in fieldwork.
+At Key Stage 4, students complete a full GCSE qualification in Geography following the AQA 9-1 syllabus, with examinations taking place at the end of Year 11; students are also required to take part in fieldwork.
 They will sit three examinations at the end of Year 11:

-Students studying this GCSE will also undertake fieldwork, practicing different methods of data collection for both Human and Physical Geography; these skills along with all additional content will be tested in examination papers at the end of Year 11.
+Students studying this GCSE will also undertake fieldwork, practising different methods of data collection for both Human and Physical Geography; these skills along with all additional content will be tested in examination papers at the end of Year 11.

 At Key Stage 4, GCSE students undertake two fieldtrips to contrasting environments, enabling them to develop their knowledge and understanding of both physical and human geography.
 Examples of past fieldtrips include a visit to the Lincolnshire Coast to investigate the impact of coastal management, and a visit to Hull to study urban regeneration in the Marina area as well as differing environmental quality in Avenue v Myton wards

 The study of Geography lets you develop skills which could lead to many different career choices.
 Many people who have studied Geography have gone into the following fields: